ApryseSDK/webviewer-3d-sample/README.md

 # WebViewer 3D

 WebViewer 3D allows you to view, annotate and collaborate on 3D models.

+- Traverse 3D model object tree
+- Toggle visibility of objects
-You can toggle visibility of the objects, switch to wireframe, vertex normals or rendered views of the 3D model.
-You can use the same [annotation capabilities](https://www.pdftron.com/webviewer/demo/) as you do on PDFs, MS Office and video.
+- Use the same annotation capabilities as you do on PDFs, MS Office and videos
+- Annotation hotspots to quickly navigate you to the annotated view
+- Measure in 3D space by snapping to vertices
+- View render, wireframe or vertex normals

 This sample uses the [3D addon](https://www.npmjs.com/package/@pdftron/webviewer-3d) for WebViewer.
 It allows the loading of 3D models in .gltf or .glb formats.

 <img src="https://pdftron.s3.amazonaws.com/custom/websitefiles/wv-3d.png" width="730">

-This repo is specifically designed for any users interested in integrating WebViewer into React project.
-This project was generated with Create React App.
-See Create React App documentation for more information.

 ## Demo